Self-publishing: Early examples

-Self-publishing has a long history.
-John Locke, Jane Austen, Emily Dickinson, Nathaniel Hawthorne, Martin Luther, Marcel Proust, Derek Walcott, and Walt Whitman are some successful examples.
 In 1759, British satirist Laurence Sterne self-published the first two volumes of Tristram Shandy.
-Joseph Haydn self-publishing his oratorio The Creation in 1800.
 Later, authors like Jane Austen and Walt Whitman found success through self-publishing throughout the 19th century.
 In the early 20th century, Ezra Pound sold A Lume Spento for six pence each while Franklin Hiram King's self-published Farmers of Forty Centuries was subsequently published commercially.
 Virginia Woolf chose to self-publish her final novel Between the Acts on her Hogarth Press, in effect starting her own press.
 Irma S. Rombauer, the author of The Joy of Cooking paid a local printing company to print 3000 copies; the Bobbs-Merrill Company acquired the rights, and since then the book has sold over 20 million copies.

 Stigma

 Traditional book publishers are selective in what they publish, and they reject most of the manuscripts submitted to them.
 After selection, they then assign an editor to polish the work even further, a proof-reader to check for errors, and a book designer to produce the cover.
 It can be challenging for a self-publishing author to produce a book to traditional professional standards.

 Before the advent of the internet and POD (Print on Demand), most self-publishing authors had to resort to a vanity press, which was costly and acted as a barrier to publication.
-Now, ebooks can be published at virtually no cost, and the market has been flooded with poorly produced books.
-One blogger estimated that as much as 70% of self-published books are so bad, they are unreadable.
+Now, ebooks can be published at virtually no cost, which allows for books of varying qualities to be published.

 Studies on self-publishing have highlighted concerns about quality control, as the lack of traditional editorial oversight can result in a wide range of content quality.
 A 2014 survey by Digital Book World found that traditionally published books tend to earn higher critical reviews compared to self-published titles, though some self-published authors achieve commercial success.

 Also, some self-published authors are now taking a professional approach, using services like critique groups, beta readers, professional editors and designers to polish their work to a professional standard equivalent to traditional publishing.
 Such authors are achieving success equivalent to traditionally published writers, lending respectability to self-publishing.

 Self-publishing is also common among editors of academic journals.
 The study showed that a quarter of them publish 10% of their own articles in the same journals they edit (which is problematic for ethical reasons).